 Gardening from seed has big advantages.

-Even though I have gardened from seed since childhood, the experience of taking what looks like a tiny stone, sowing it, and watching it grow still seems magical; it is faith realized, and it nurtures me as I nurture it.
-While sometimes that inspiration is all I need to garden from seed, there are some other very important reasons, too.
+The experience of taking what looks like a tiny stone, sowing it, and watching it grow, seems magical; it is faith realized, and it nurtures us as we nurture it.
+While sometimes that inspiration is all we need to garden from seed, there are some other very important reasons, too..

 1. Know what you grow.